Linuxfabrik/lfops/roles/python_venv/README.md

 * `name`: Mandatory, string.
 The name of the virtual environment.
 Will be used for the folder name below `/opt/python-venv`.
 * `package_requirements`: Optional, list.
 These packages will be installed before installing the pip `packages` using the default package manager (e.g. `dnf`).
 * `packages`: Mandatory, list.
 These packages will be installed in the virtual environment using `pip`.
 * `system_site_packages`:  Optional, boolean.
-Defaults to `True`.
+Defaults to `true`.
 Allows the virtual environment to access the system site-packages dir.

 Default:
 ```yaml